 - I. Conditions and Limitations of Medical Parole: - A. The Board may consider medical parole under the following conditions. - 1.
-A specific request has been made to the Board, based on documentation confirming that an offender has been diagnosed as terminal or suffering from a debilitating condition so as to render the offender unlikely to be physically capable of presenting a danger to society, from a competent medical practitioner, for the treatment, care, or custody of an offender who has a medical condition consistent with criteria described above. - 2.
-The Board is satisfied the offender will be able to receive proper medical care outside of a correction's institution. - B. If a medical parole is granted, the offender shall be required to comply with all conditions of parole as set forth by the Board. - C. The Board may grant an offender a medical parole without considering factors as set forth in Chapter 10. - D. An offender who has been granted a medical parole will be under the same kind and degree of field supervision as any other parolee unless the Board waives supervision requirements.
+A specific request has been made to the Board by the Department of Corrections, based on information that an offender is suffering from a serious medical condition that renders the offender unlikely to be physically capable of presenting a danger to the community. - 2.
+The Board is satisfied the offender will be able to receive proper medical care outside of a correction's institution. - 3.
+If a medical parole is granted, the offender shall be required to comply with all conditions of parole as set forth by the Board. - 4.
+The Board may grant an offender a medical parole without considering factors as set forth in Chapter 10. - 5.
+An offender who has been granted a medical parole will be under the same kind and degree of field supervision as any other parolee unless the Board waives supervision requirements.